adivas24/LCS-Ass/README.md

 is a prison sentence of up to 15 years or suitable fine true .

+At the end of judgement, if the decision does not seem correct, it is possible that the relevant laws required for correct judgement may not have been included.
+Please ensure that all relevant laws are included, when executing, if a specific punishment is expected.
+It is possible that the values default to pre-determined constants, which act as catch-alls.

 Improper termination of the program can result in an unstable state.
 Please re-run prolog to retry the program.
 It is advisable to restart (reload) the program after every execution, for optimum performance.